ArkadySamsonenkoWork/InspectVision/README.md

 ## TelegramApi and Notificator
 You can create your own notifications.
-In the case of some Dangerous situation you will get message in Telegram.
+In the case of some dangerous situation you will get message in Telegram.
-To do this, import Base class Notificator and create its inheritor with method check_conditions
+To do this, import Base class Notificator and create its sublass with method check_conditions

     from InpectVison.data_logging import Notificator

     class ChillerNotificator(Notificator):
         def check_conditions(self):
             condition = self.controlled_objects[0] > 17.8
-            message = "The water temerature is hight!!!!!" return condition, message
+            message = "The water temerature is too hight!!!!!" return condition, message

 And then in code create your notificator: